The translation of this document is outdated.

 responsible for the use thereof;

-the relevant local government and decisions of the city and
+the relevant local government and council decisions.

 [31 January 2013 / See Paragraph 33 of Transitional